 - Keep your credit card balances low relative to their credit limits to improve your credit utilization rate.

 - Limit how often you apply for new credit to only when you really need it.

 If you have bad credit and need a car now, getting a cosigner, making a large down payment and looking for a second-chance car loan can help improve your chances of getting financing.

 Shopping around is one of the best things you can do to save money on your car loan.
 Different lenders have varying eligibility criteria and terms, so by comparing multiple lenders, you'll have a better chance of finding the loan that's the best fit for you and costs the least.

 3. Have a Good Down Payment or Trade-In

 Putting money down or trading in a car on your loan can reduce how much you borrow, saving you money on interest charges over the life of the loan.
 Depending on the situation, it could also lower your interest rate because the lender is taking on less risk with a smaller loan.

 It can take time to save money for a down payment, so start sooner than later.
 And keep in mind that selling a car to a private party could net you more cash than a trade-in, so if that's possible, opt for that instead.

 Many banks and other auto lenders allow borrowers to get preapproved before they ever step foot in a dealership.
 This process doesn't take long—you can often do it online—and it can allow you to potentially get financing for less than what the dealer can arrange with its partner lenders.

-To avoid getting caught with a high interest loan because you didn't have time to build your credit, work on practicing good credit behavior all the time.
+The key to qualifying for a better auto loan rate is to start improving your credit well before you need to apply.
+To avoid getting caught with a high-interest loan, work on practicing good credit behavior all the time.
 Not only will it help you score a better auto loan, but it can also reduce how much you pay for other types of credit, lower your auto and homeowners insurance rates, and have many other positive effects.